Page Content

 • Independently performing or assisting a licensed practitioner in performing procedures such as mammograms, X-ray exams, MRIs, or administering radiation to cancer patients

-• Preparing, administering, and documenting activities related to medications in accordance with state and federal regulations and institutional policy
+• Preparing, administering, and documenting activities related to medications by state and federal regulations and institutional policy

 Specializations